 - Unmanaged processes

 Working Days & Hours #

 Setting the organization’s work hours.
-OpenLM will accumulate usage information regardless of the this configuration, but historical license usage may be configured to disregard weekends and after-hours.
+OpenLM will accumulate usage information regardless of this configuration, but historical license usage may be configured to disregard weekends and after-hours.

 Show/Hide Features #

 Users may select features to be omitted from report windows.
-License usage information will be accumulated regardless of the this configuration.
+License usage information will be accumulated regardless of this configuration.

 Product Packages #